 ANU Film Group

 Australia’s oldest film society, ANU Film Group, screens over 150 films per year.
-It plays everything from Hollywood blockbusters like Ready Player One and Jumanji, to international arthouse titles like Kedi and A Fantastic Woman.
+It plays everything from Hollywood blockbusters like Joker and The Lion King, to international arthouse titles like Pain and Glory and Weathering With You.
 You’ll also find classics from Australia and around the world.
 ANU Film Group is run through the Australian National University and is open to anybody who wants to join.
 It’s also a great opportunity if you want to engage with film over the full year and meet like-minded film-lovers.

 Palace International Film Festivals